“Wonderful as is the development of the human brain, it originated as an enlarged ganglion, and its first response is still that of the ganglion”

 Years ago, I recall one investment bank, I think it was Goldman Sachs, letting on that they had an astrology specialist.
 Of course, they all have technical analysts (i.e. those who analyse trends and patterns and charts rather than company profits) and many produce research on Elliott Wave analysis.

 Some of you will have been tempted to look further into Elliott Wave analysis.
 It is a simple concept at heart.
 Each of the waves has a personality that makes sense in the context of what we know about how investors behave, in particular highlighting the cycle of optimism which George Seldon wrote about in 1912, and which Paul Macrae Montgomery frequently and engagingly wrote about during his career.

-Most Elliott practitioners apply a raft of rules, guidelines, and supplementary analysis.
-After 30 years I have found it most useful when I keep it relatively simple, as applied in recent teleconferences, and stay prepared to adjust my outlook when actual market moves suggest something else is going on.
+Most Elliott practitioners apply a raft of rules, guidelines, and supplementary analysis, and it can get very complex, if not confused.
+After 30 years I have found it most useful when I keep it relatively simple, as applied over the last couple of years in blogs and our teleconferences for Gold Members, while also staying prepared to adjust my outlook when necessary.

 Where does that discussion leave you?
-Probably wanting me to say with 100% certainty that 21st September was a very significant peak.
+Probably wanting me to say with 100% certainty that 22nd September was a very significant turning point.
 I wish I could – I really do.

-What about 21st September?
-And that Yale paper?
+What about that Yale paper?
 It is undoubtedly interesting.
 But it highlights how we still understand too little about brain function – which in turn limits our ability to find complete solutions to our unhelpful behavioural traits when investing.
 So…

 For now, just get that ganglion under control!